 Smart Freeway - Kwinana Northbound

 We are delivering Perth’s first Smart Freeway and creating an additional lane from Canning Highway to Narrows Bridge.
-Smart technology will be used to open and close traffic lanes in the event of an incident and adjust speed limits to get more through traffic during busy periods.
+Smart technology will be used to open and close traffic lanes in the event of an incident and adjust speed limits to get more traffic through during busy periods.

 A Smart Freeway is the best solution for this constrained area where the railway and the Swan River prevent traditional widening.
 It will provide motorists with greater journey reliability, saving time, reducing costs and enhancing safety.